Cooper Landing is a friendly roadside town on the Kenai River where the stream starts from the turquoise waters of Kenai

 This means you must

-get a copy of the 2006 Sport Fishing Regulations.
 The regulations are complicated, so check at local sports shops to make sure there isn’t

 an emergency closure or regulation in effect.